Table of Contents >>

 Chickens are social birds and they do not fare well on their own, so you should have a minimum of two.
-As a rule of thumb,
+As a very loose

-two hens per family member should cover your egg needs, or three if your family really loves eggs.
+two to three hens per family member should cover your egg needs, or four if your family really

 Did you know there are over 400 varieties of chickens?
 With all those options it can be tough to choose!
 Below are a few things to